erew123/alltalk_tts/README.md

      - Linux: `./atsetup.sh`

 3. **Follow the Setup Prompts**:
-   - Comply with the on-screen instructions to install the required files.
-Verify AllTalk's functionality before proceeding with DeepSpeed installation.
+   - Select Standalone Installation and then Option 1 and follow any on-screen instructions to install the required files.
+DeepSpeed is automatically installed on **Windows** based system, but will only work on Nvidia GPU's. **Linux** based system users will have to follow the DeepSpeed installation instructions.

 > If you're unfamiliar with Python environments and wish to learn more, consider reviewing **Understanding Python Environments Simplified** in the Help section.